MCDReforged/MCDReforged.github.io/docs/plugin_dev/event.md

         reload_counter = 0
 ```

-Since it\'s the first event in the lifecycle of a plugin, this event can
+Since it's the first event in the lifecycle of a plugin, this event can
 only be registered with default event listener, so the `on_load`
 function is the entry spot of your plugin